zaida-rivai/rwot11-the-hague/draft-documents/verfiable-credentials-holder-binding.md

 ) - Cloud Compass, [Ahamed Azeem](mailto:azeem.ahamed@danubetech.com) - Danube Tech

 # Working notes
-This will be removed when done
+This will be removed when done.
+Additional notes exist throughout the text as HTML-comments.

 **Dont use authorization or delegation**

 First things to do after RWoT